Alfredo Guerra Guevara '23

 Nika Sabasteanski '23

 Nika is primarily focused on the intersection of environmental and health policy in the United States.
 Prior to law school, she earned her Master of Public Health in Population & Family Health from Columbia University with a specialization in forced migration and her BA in Biology from Barnard College, Columbia University.
 She also worked as a healthcare software consultant and as a coordinator for the National Center for Disaster Preparedness at the Earth Institute.
-At NYU, Nika is a Staff Editor at the NYU Law Review, a Furman Public Policy Scholar, worked as a research assistant for Professor Richard Revesz for her 1L summer, and will be a teaching assistant for Daryl Levinson's Constitutional Law class.
+At NYU, Nika is Editor-in-Chief at the NYU Law Review, a Furman Public Policy Scholar, worked as a research assistant for Professor Richard Revesz for her 1L summer, and will be a teaching assistant for Daryl Levinson's Constitutional Law class.

 Jacquelyn Thorbjornson '23